-Vincent G. Logan was appointed to the FCSIC board of directors and the FCA board by President Joseph Biden on October 3, 2022.
-He was designated FCA board chairman and CEO on October 21.
-Mr. Logan is the first openly gay person to serve on the FCSIC and FCA boards; as a member of the Osage Nation, he is also the first Native American.
-Mr. Logan is serving a term that expires on May 21, 2026.
+Vincent G. Logan was appointed to the FCSIC and FCA Boards by President Joseph Biden on October 3, 2022.
+He served as FCA Board Chairman and CEO from October 21, 2022, until January 20, 2025.
+He is the first openly gay person to serve on the FCSIC and FCA Boards; as a member of the Osage Nation, he is also the first Native American.